marksutton/EART40003-Programming-for-Geoscientists/numpy_functions.md

 Then you will need to prefix all functions with `np.`

-Note that there alos a few methods of the array class - see [numpy array methods](numpy_methods.md) for these.
+Note that there also a few methods of the array class - see [numpy array methods](numpy_methods.md) for these.

 ------------